Easterseals Arkansas 2022 Board of Directors

 John Lawlor joined Vestcom in December 2008 as Chief Commercial Officer.
-As Chairman and CEO, Mr. Lawlor is focused on driving the vision for the company’s future growth, building on its expertise of content integration and history of innovation in execution at the shelf edge.
-Additionally, Mr. Lawlor continues to enrich Vestcom’s business processing outsource model for today’s customer-centric retailer with expanded solutions for effective in-store communications that reduce the cost of doing business and engage the shopper.
+As Chairman and CEO, Mr. Lawlor is focused on driving the vision for the company's future growth, building on its expertise in content integration and history of innovation in execution at the shelf edge.
+Additionally, Mr. Lawlor continues to enrich Vestcom's business processing outsource model for today's customer-centric retailer with expanded solutions for effective in-store communications that reduce the cost of doing business and engage the shopper.

 Tiffany is the Merchandise Manager for Barbara/Jean Ltd., Little Rock's premier women fashion boutique.
 She has a Bachelor's degree in Studio Art and Art History from Hendrix College.
 Tiffany was elected to the Easterseals Board of Directors in 2011 and has served on a variety of non-profit boards of directors.
 She has worked on many charity events for Wildwood Park for the Arts, Women and Children First, Arkansas Repertory Theater, Winthrop P. Rockefeller Cancer Institute, Junior League of Little Rock and Leadership Greater Little Rock Class XXV.
 Tiffany has also joined the Easterseals Guardians Board in 2014.